 Building upon the known contracted resources, the NYISO developed postulated scenarios that reflect full achievement of the CLCPA targets.
 The scenarios are collectively referred to as the "Policy Case."
 Examples of policies modeled in this case include the 70% renewable energy by 2030 (70 x 30) renewable mandate and the 100% zero-emissions by 2040 directive (100 x 40).
-These system representations involve many assumptions and unknowns but provide an informed view of the future to enable sound decision-making by policymakers and stakeholders2.
+These system representations involve many assumptions and unknowns but provide an informed view of the future to enable sound decision-making by policymakers and stakeholders.
 The Policy Case will also be utilized as part of the NYISO Public Policy Process, including evaluation of the Long Island Offshore Wind Export Public Policy Transmission Need.
+Finally, the 2022 Reliability Needs Assessment (RNA) will include a scenario that builds upon the findings from the Outlook Policy Case to provide further insight into system reliability impacts of the potential build out, such as effects on resource adequacy.

 Dozens of preliminary scenarios were evaluated.
-Key factors such as capital cost and demand forecast were adjusted to investigate the key drivers for resource addition and possible pathways to policy achievement.
+Key factors such as capital cost and demand forecasts were adjusted to investigate the key drivers for resource additions and possible pathways to policy achievement.
 Among all factors tested, the demand forecast demonstrated the largest impact on the resulting capacity expansion.

-After discussions with stakeholders, including state agencies (NYS DPS and NYSERDA), two distinct scenarios were selected for evaluation as the Policy Cases for this report:
+After discussions with stakeholders, including state agencies, two distinct scenarios were selected for evaluation as the Policy Cases for this report:

-- Scenario 1 ("S1") utilizes industry data and NYISO load forecasts, representing a future with high demand (57,144 MW winter peak and 208,679 GWh energy demand in 2040) and assumes less restrictions in renewable generation buildout options. - Scenario 2 ("S2") utilizes various assumptions consistent with the Climate Action Council Integration Analysis and represents a future with a moderate peak but a higher overall energy demand (42,301 MW winter peak and 235,731 GWh energy demand in 2040).
+- Scenario 1 (S1) utilizes industry data and NYISO load forecasts, representing a future with high demand (57,144 MW winter peak and 208,679 GWh energy demand in 2040) and assumes less restrictions in renewable generation buildout options. - Scenario 2 (S2) utilizes various assumptions consistent with the Climate Action Council Integration Analysis and represents a future with a moderate peak but a higher overall energy demand (42,301 MW winter peak and 235,731 GWh energy demand in 2040).

 The load and capacity forecast for the two scenarios are shown in the following charts.
-Both scenarios produce a blend of land-based wind (LBW), offshore wind (OSW), utility-scale solar (UPV), behind-the-meter solar (BTM-PV) and energy storage (ESR) to meet the CLCPA policy mandates through 2035.
-By 2040, all existing fossil generators are assumed to be retired to achieve the CLCPA target for a zero-emission grid, and are replaced by "dispatchable emission-free resources" (DEFRs).
-These resources represent a proxy technology that will meet the flexibility and emissions-free energy needs of the future system but are not yet mature technologies that are commercially available (some examples include hydrogen, renewable natural gas, small modular nuclear reactors).
+Both scenarios produce a blend of land-based wind (LBW), offshore wind (OSW), utility-scale solar (UPV), behind-themeter solar (BTM-PV) and energy storage (ESR) to meet the CLCPA policy mandates through 2035.
+By 2040, all existing fossil generators are assumed to be retired to achieve the CLCPA target for a zeroemission grid and are replaced by "dispatchable emission-free resources" (DEFRs).
+These resources represent a proxy technology that will meet the flexibility and emissions-free energy needs of the future system but are not yet mature technologies that are commercially available (some examples include hydrogen, renewable natural gas, and small modular nuclear reactors).
+As more wind, solar, and storage plants are added to the grid, dispatchable emission-free resources must be added to the system to meet the minimum statewide and locational resource requirements for serving system demand when intermittent generation is unavailable.

-2 The complexity of detailed numerical assessment specific for year 2040 is beyond the limitation of the commercial software utilized in this study.
+&lt;sup>2 The complexity of conducting a detailed quantitative assessment specific to year 2040 is beyond the limitation of the commercial software utilized in this study.
 Certain details, such as local constraints, were removed from the model.